 You can enter a query manually or use Query builder.
-Let us use second way, for that click Query Builder…
+Let us use the second way, for that click Query Builder…

 Figure 7-6.
 Opening Query builder

-In the Query builder window on the left there is a list of tables that can be used for retrieving data.
+In the Query builder window on the left, there is a list of tables that can be used for retrieving data.
 Expand the AccumulationRegisters branch and double-click to select FinancialTransactions.BalanceAndTurnovers table.

 Figure 7-7.
 Selecting the FinancialTransactions.BalanceAndTurnovers table

 In the Tables panel that is in the middle, select the FinancialTransactionsBalanceAndTurnovers table and click Add all fields .
 All fields of this table will be selected as query fields.